 (Harmon, Kamerman, Corwin, & Sellas, 2016; Last & Stevens, 2009; Kyne, et al., 2006; Tricas, et al. 1997)

 Hope you enjoyed one of my favorite ray species this week.
 Please let me know what species you’d love to learn more about.
 I’ll be sure to feature them in up coming Featured Species Fridays!
 If you missed last week, be sure to check out the Blue Shark (Prionace glauca).
+Remember you can make a difference for marine ecosystems by calling your Congress man or woman and tell them that you care about the quality of our waters!
+Sharks, rays, and other marine organisms cannot speak or be represented in Congress.
+They need your voice.
+Get involved and stand up for sharks.
 Until next time finactics!

 Featured Image Source